rghorbani/react-native-chart2/README.md

-# react-native-chart
+# react-native-chart2
-react-native-chart is a simple module for adding line charts, area charts, or bar charts to your React Native app.
+react-native-chart2 is a simple module for adding line charts, area charts, or bar charts to your React Native app.

 ## Features
 1. Define chart components in Javascript file and see rendered charts using Core Graphics and CALayer